Trader Voice Strategy

 As a generalization, banks seek advantage from new technology while remaining cautious about any risk of service disruption.
 This latest paradigm shift is throwing up new, more complex questions.
 Banks see the benefit in AAS soft-voice-clients.
 One difference to previous telecom trends is that there is very little cost or risk of disruption in trialling these systems in their purest form.
 However, a trial is not the same as a company-wide adoption and, on the downside, an AAS solution only permits the user to talk to other subscribers.
 The first person to buy a mobile phone had people to talk to, the first person to buy a fax didn’t.
 Likewise, although many smaller buy-side firms have bought into subscription models and generated a genuine user base, the biggest banks haven’t, so they tend to perform trials on an internal basis.

-Banks don’t want to miss out on cost savings or flexibility but they neither do they want to lose reliable functionality or do anything to upset their heaviest trading floor users.
+Banks don’t want to miss out on cost savings or flexibility but neither do they want to lose reliable functionality or do anything to upset their heaviest trading floor users.
 They accept that any adoption needs to be phased and external assistance from specialist consultancies is valuable in reaching defensible strategies.

 There is also a dilemma for the suppliers in this non-binary, transitional world.
 Essentially, they are all trying to cater for all parts of the market.
 As the traditional manufacturers have productized soft-clients, set up their own AAS style trading communities, and acquired software-focused competitors they have never stopped selling physical units.
 Meanwhile, the subscription suppliers, who haven’t achieved world domination as quickly as they’d hoped, are looking to wrap hardware around their soft turrets, adding more peripherals than they envisaged, and integrating gateways so that external calls can be handled on their platforms; in all cases, increasing costs significantly and moving away from the pure Cloud-based solutions they brought to market.